Flowkey vs Simply Piano – Which Is Better?

 On the topic of courses and songs, Flowkey is a clear winner.
 Flowkey has more content when it comes to levels of playing while Simply Piano is more for beginners only.
 The courses on Flowkey also showcase a video tutorial of the actual lesson, whereas Simply Piano just offers the notes and a virtual piano to illustrate where the notes are.

 When you take the perspective of a beginner pianist, I think Simply Piano would be more beneficial for most.
-It offers a more linear approach to learning which is better for beginners, whereas on Flowkey, you just filter out the levels to choose a beginner lesson or song.
+It offers a more linear approach to learning which is better for beginners, whereas, on Flowkey, you just filter out the levels to choose a beginner lesson or song.
+Additionally, the ‘complete one and advance to the other’ approach of Simply Piano is golden for beginners.

 Compatibility and Use